GCEL/Notes-and-tutorials/virtualbox-share-data.md

 These are some notes on how to transfer data between a virtual machine running on your computer within VirtualBox.

 Lets say you have a virtual machine with a Linux (Ubuntu) operating system.
 This is the **guest** operating system, or the _guest machine_.
 The guest machine runs in VirtualBox which is installed on the **host** machine, or host operating system.
-The host is your physical, real computer or laptop. #
+The host is your physical, real computer or laptop.

-## Install "guest additions" add-on for Ubuntu
+## Install "Guest Additions" add-on for Ubuntu

 Firstly, make sure your guest (Ubuntu) virtual machine is up and running.
 You need to first install the following packages: